Rebase and resolve merge conflicts

 1. Git imports all the commits submitted to your target branch after you initially created your branch from it.

-2. Git stacks the commits you have in your branch on top of all the commits it imported from that branch:
+2. Git applies the commits from your branch on top of the imported commits:

 Git rebase illustration

-While most rebases are performed against main, you can rebase against any other branch, such as release-15-3.
-You can also specify a different remote repository (such as upstream) instead of origin.
+While most rebases are performed against main, you can rebase against any other branch.
+You can also specify a different remote repository.
+For example, upstream instead of origin.

 caution

 git rebase rewrites the commit history.
-It can be harmful to do it in shared branches.
-It can cause complex and hard to resolve merge conflicts.
-Instead of rebasing your branch against the default branch, consider pulling it instead (git pull origin master).
+It can cause conflicts in shared branches and complex merge conflicts.
+Instead of rebasing your branch against the default branch, consider using git pull origin master.
 Pulling has similar effects with less risk of compromising others’ work.

 When you use Git to rebase, each commit is applied to your branch.
 When merge conflicts occur, you are prompted to address them.

-If you want more advanced options for your commits, do an interactive rebase.
+For more advanced options for your commits, use an interactive rebase.

 Prerequisites: